Meister Painters

 We generally use flat for ceilings, a scrubbable/washable, low-

 kitchen cabinets.
-An eggshell finish is also sometimes used for
+An eggshell finish is also sometimes used

 bathrooms, laundry rooms, children's rooms, and kitchen